pinterest/bender/README.md

 The `LoadTestThroughput` function takes three arguments:

-1. A `chan int` that provides successive intervals in nanoseconds.
-The inner loop reads the next interval from this channel, sleeps for that duration and then sends the next request.
-If this channel is closed, the inner loop will shutdown, no new requests will be executed and the currently running requests are waited on.
+1. A `IntervalGenerator`, which is a function that returns an interval in nanoseconds (given the current time in nanoseconds).
+The inner loop calls this to get the next interval, sleeps for that duration and then sends the next request.
+The sleep works at the resolution allowed by the operating system and hardware, which is typically on the order of microseconds.
 2. A `chan *Request` that provides requests to be executed.
 The `Request` struct contains an integer ID, which identifies the request through the pipeline (this can be anything, even a random number, as long as it uniquely identifies the request), and a request, which is an `interface{}` and can